avgarint/siel-simulator/README.md

 # siel-simulator

-Reproduction of the SIEL (online information system) deployed on French public transport lines.
+Reproduction of the train and bus online information system.

 | Train SNCF | Bus RATP |
 | :---:   | :---: |